 This is an amazing story that continues to play out for Ashley Madison, and the many, many, surprisingly many, individuals who have decided to go online to have a ‘discreet’ affair.
 No matter how unseemly or morally corrupt their service may be, it’s hard to dispute that they are ‘disrupting’ the industry and institution of marriage.
 Their radio commercials are always entertaining and humorous, who hasn’t caught themselves inadvertently singing one of their jingles?
 Company CEO Noel Biderman has an uncanny ability to position Ashley Madison like any other startup, one that has simply found a way to fill consumer’s needs.
 It has often been said that we are part of the advent of the ‘on demand’ marketplace, why not bring this concept into meeting people’s companionship needs?
 More importantly than the facts surrounding this story though, are the interesting studies in both public relations, or crisis management, and the continued reliance on technology, combined with the hope that what we do online remains secret, this situation offers.
 As we all find ourselves doing from time to time, I was clicking from one story to the next when I came across the media statement released by Avid Life Media, the parent company of Ashley Madison, in which they come out swinging against this act of ‘criminality’ and express their “outrage” that anyone would commit such “illegitimate” acts against “innocent citizens simply going about their daily lives.”
 A brilliantly crafted piece, you almost forget that those whose information has been exposed are taking very

 The following also appeared in the July 1-7 edition of the Irish Echo.
 It is indisputable that the advent of mobile technology and social media has changed the way we live our lives.
 There is no doubt that the information that makes the world go around is right at our fingertips, keeping us ‘plugged in’.
 And for many, this access to information, and the devices that provide it, is a critical lifeline to the outside world.
 However, while the benefits that come with having these powerful little computers always at the ready far outweigh the negative, it is fair to say that they have brought with them just as many unintended consequences.
 For many, connectedness means the ability to communicate their every thought with the world quickly.
 Technology has broken down many barriers to communication, reduced individual’s inhibitions when it comes to sharing opinions, and offered anyone with an internet connection access to an audience that far surpasses that of this publication, or that of any other individual outlet.
-Thanks to these powerful tools the whole world is indeed a stage.
+Thanks to these powerful tools the whole world is indeed a stage, and that's why we need to protect so much more the tools and technology we use to communicate as our data could be stolen, and that's why the use of network protection such as Fortinet could be essential to have secure ways to do this.
 But have we lost the ability, or forgotten the importance of, connecting with each other on a personal level?
-The art of the deal sealed by a handshake, the need to look someone in the eye to truly understand their needs, the importance of being ‘in the moment’ with others are quickly becoming parts of a forgotten era.
-Today, we seek to communicate, negotiate and facilitate our interactions, whether business, personal or otherwise in short
+The art of the deal sealed by a handshake, the need

 It has been a pleasure to watch the campaign for marriage equality in Ireland progress over the past several months.
 Not just because of the final, and in our opinion right, outcome, but also because of the activism and energy it inspired.
 From a campaign mechanics perspective it seems the Vote Yes side did everything right.
 They got their message out clearly and succinctly, didn't fall prey to negative and untruthful attacks, and never took their eye off the prize, even when it was clear momentum and public sentiment was firmly on their side.
 Efforts to capitalize on social media, notably through the #hometovote twitter movement, showed again the power to connect through a still largely misunderstood and underutilized medium.
 Great to see friend Jay Lassiter mentioned in the Irish Times, his energy and that of others like him that took part in this election showed that the Vote Yes campaign was about more than just marriage equality in Ireland.
 It was also about showing that Ireland, a tiny island across the Atlantic, is a beacon of freedom and progressive values.
 It also showed that the fight for fairness and freedom, in whatever form that takes, is one we must all take on together.
 Ireland has long "punched above it's weight" when it comes to attracting foreign investment, today we know also that it does so in matters of equality!